Bang-Bang Boosting of RRTs

 The termination criterion could be based on a hard limit on the number of iterations, or failure statistics (for example, no significant improvement more than $\epsilon > 0$ has occurred in the past 50 iterations).

-\begin{proposition} Using a dense interval sequence, iterative bang-bang optimization is asymptotically converges to a locally time-optimal trajectory. \end{proposition}

-Note that the approach is not a variational optimization as in a gradient descent in path space \cite{Bet98}; it more resembles path shortening for basic path planning (called {\em shortcutting} in \cite{GerOve07,LuoHau14}).
-This notion of optimality means that for any $\epsilon$, there exists a number of iterations such that from any $t_1$ and $t_2$, the computed control $\hista[t_1,t_2]$ cannot be further improved by time $\epsilon$.
-This is, however, weaker than is produced by shortcutting for basic path planning because the velocities at which obstacles are grazed depend on the sampling sequence, resulting in varying sequence-dependent solutions; this will be explained in Section \ref{sec:exp}.
+Note that the approach is not a variational optimization as in a gradient descent in trajectory space \cite{Bet98}; it more resembles path shortening for basic path planning (called {\em shortcutting} in \cite{GerOve07,LuoHau14}).
+Thus, local time-optimality is gradually reached in the sense that the solution cannot be further improved by replacing trajectory segments with time-optimal alternatives, but it is not equivalent to a time optimum in the sense of local perturbations in trajectory space.